FateMurphy/CEEMDAN_LSTM/README.md

 ## Install
 ### (1) PyPi (recommended)
-The quickest way to install package is through pip.
+The quickest way to install the package is through pip.
 ```python
 pip install CEEMDAN_LSTM
 ```
-### (2) From package
+### (2) From the package
-Download the package `CEEMDAN_LSTM-1.2a0.tar.gz` by click `Code` -> `Download ZIP`.
+Download the package `CEEMDAN_LSTM-1.2a0.tar.gz` by clicking `Code` -> `Download ZIP`.
 After unzipping, move the package where you like.
 ```python
 pip install .(your file path)/CEEMDAN_LSTM-1.2a0.tar.gz
 ```
 ### (3) From source
-If you want to modify the code, you should download the code and build package yourself.
-The source is publicaly available and hosted on GitHub: https://github.com/FateMurphy/CEEMDAN_LSTM.
-To download the code you can either go to the source code page and click `Code` -> `Download ZIP`, or use git command line.
+If you want to modify the code, you should download the code and build the package yourself.
+The source is publically available and hosted on GitHub: https://github.com/FateMurphy/CEEMDAN_LSTM.
+To download the code, you can either go to the source code page and click `Code` -> `Download ZIP`, or use the git command line.
-After modify the code, you can install the modified package by using command line:
+After modifying the code, you can install the modified package by using the command line:
 ```python
 python setup.py install
 ```
-Or, you can link to the path for the convenient modification, eg. `sys.path.append(.your file path/)`, and then import.
+Or, you can link to the path for convenient modification, eg. `sys.path.append(.your file path/)`, and then import.

 ## Import and quickly predict
 ```python